 I’ve tried so hard to let go of what happened with him.
-It’s easier to pretend not to care then to try and make sense of it.
+It’s easier to pretend I don't care then to try and make sense of it.
 But those memories all came tumbling back out of hiding on that day in late October, 2014 when every device and social media account I owned was continuously beeping and vibrating violently.

-Outside, the new ice on Frobisher Bay was beginning to form almost before my eyes, creating a crystalline orb on the Bay; snowflakes were drifting lightly against the window.
-But inside I was hot and sweaty as friends, family, randoms-I-barely-recall-speaking-to, were all wanting to know if I had seen the day's top headline:
+Outside on the lake, unseasonal frost was beginning to form almost before my eyes, creating a crystalline orb on the surface; the first snowflakes of the year were drifting lightly against the window.
+But inside I was hot and sweaty as friends, family, regular customers, and randoms-I-barely-recall-speaking-to, were all wanting to know if I had seen the day's top headlines:

-Of course I had seen it..
-I'd seen them all.
-Even up here on Baffin Island I couldn’t escape them.
+Of course I'd seen them...
+I'd frantically clicked through them all.
+Even curled up, hibernating on my week off I couldn’t escape them.

-Oh… Well..how do you feel?!
+Well..how do you feel?!
 I want to know.
+How ARE you?
 Everyone wanted to know.

-I’m ok.
+Ok, I guess?
+I'm ok.
 I feel...numb?
 I felt numb.
 Then nothing.
 I felt nothing.
 I am fine, totally.
 Totally fine.
+Fine.